vantage-sh/docs.vantage.sh/docs/budgets.md

 ## Upload a Budget {#upload}

-If you have existing budgets in spreadsheets or another tool you can import them all at once by uploading a CSV file.
+If you have existing budgets in spreadsheets or another tool, you can import them all at once by uploading a CSV file.

 ### Expected Format {#expected-format}